-M.Sc. in Physics or Applied Physics or M.Sc.
-(Geophysics) or Integrated M.Sc.
-(Exploration Geophysics) or M.Sc (Applied Geophysics) or M.Sc.
-(Marine Geophysics) or M.Sc.
-(Tech.)
-(Applied Geophysics) from a University incorporated by an Act of Parliament or State Legislature in India or other educational institutes established by an Act of the Parliament or declared to be deemed universities under the University Grants Commission Act, 1956.
+Master of Science degree in Physics or Applied Physics or Geophysics or Applied Geophysics or Marine Geophysics or Integrated M.Sc.
+(Exploration Geophysics) or M.Sc (Technology) (Applied Geophysics) from a University incorporated by an Act of the Central or State Legislature in India or other educational Institutes established by an act of Parliament or declared to be deemed as Universities under Section 3 of the University Grants Commission Act, 1956.